Venture-Models/Venture-ADMIN/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Venture Models Software License 1.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements